The City of Grand Junction has implemented a number of successful conservation programs, projects, and initiatives over the years.

 - Grand Junction has been designated as a Bicycle Friendly Community, recognizing the commitment to trails and bikeways throughout the community.

-- And we have been designated as a "Tree City USA" for more than 30 years indicating that 1% of the City's budget is dedicated to trees.
+- Grand Junction has been designated as a "Tree City USA" for more than 30 years indicating that 1% of the City's budget is dedicated to trees.